NicoOhler/Notes/Informatik/Algorithms/Design Patterns/Previous Exam Questions.md

 	+ messaging patterns such as messages, request-response, endpoint and router
 	+ MVC/MVVM/MVP for UI
 	+ memento to store settings and progress (which movies watched, where stopped, ...)
-+ What are the differences between Mediator/Microkernel/Client-Dispatcher Server/Observer?
++ What are the differences between Mediator/Microkernel/Requestor + Request Handler/Observer?
 	+ mediator handles communication between similar objects
-	+ microkernel connects different components by forwarding requests
+	+ microkernel routes requests to responsible components by forwarding requests
+	+ requestor is responsible
 	+ observer register to subject, informed upon specific event, one-way
 + The "message translator" pattern converts a message from one data format to another?
 + Which two sides of views does the bridge pattern "connect"?